The Lymphology of Lymphacising

 The Lymphatic System is the foundation of the immune, digestive, cleansing and cell communication systems.
 It controls the body's energy and information circuits, enzyme production and regeneration.

-The lymph veins have thousands of one way valves that pump the lymph fluid upwards against gravity as we lymphacise.
-Every day as we walk and go about our daily work, the body will move the lymph from the cells.
-Unfortunately due to toxic overload and the force of gravity, our normal movements each day may often be insufficient to completely remove all the wastes and the cell will be constantly in what is know as the 'wet state' where there is always excess fluid present.
+The lymph vessel network has thousands of one way valves that pump lymph fluid upwards against gravity as the body moves.
+Every day as we walk and go about our daily work, the body will attempt to keep the lymph moving.
+Unfortunately due to toxic overload and the force of gravity, our normal movements each day may often be insufficient to completely remove all wastes and cells will be constantly in what is know as the 'wet state' where there is always excess fluid present.
 If there is also an illness, or any complication like lymphoedema affecting the lymphatic system, this load on the lymphatic system becomes a lot greater.

 See a full description of the Lymphatic System extracted from Gray's Anatomy below.